 I particularly liked the design of the pool bar with their cozy swings where you can have a drink – including a fantastic view of the beach.

-If that’s not enough for you, you can also dine out at other Dreams or Now resorts in the Punta Cana area, among them Dreams Palm Beach, Dreams Punta Cana, Now Onyx and Now Larimar.
+If that’s not enough for you, you can also dine out at other Dreams resorts in the Punta Cana area, among them Dreams Palm Beach, Dreams Royal Beach, Dreams Flora or Dreams Onyx.
 A night pass for these resorts from 6 pm to 1 am is included with your stay at Dreams Macao Beach, but you have to pay your transport on your own if you are interested to go.

 Entertainment and Service at Dreams Macao Beach Resort